wp-plugins/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.5 =
+* Fixed multiple bugs
+* If upgrading from pre 0.5 version you will need to recreate your custom post types

 = 0.4.1 =
 * Fixed bug with REWRITE and QUERY_VAR values not executing correctly